fernando-msj/nbt/README.md

 * Add more tests and benchmarks
 * Make map keys an different type of string (type header not needed as map keys can only be strings)
 * Map NBTs to structs using json tags
+* Add API for custom encoders and decoders